Being the successor of one of the most successful, most reliable and insane value-for-money portable vaporizers of all time: the Arizer Solo…

 The Arizer Air is a very forgiving vape, in the sense that you will be hard-pressed to get it to perform abysmally even if you don’t adhere to the tips at the and of the review.

 There is some draw resistance but it's not as much as with the Firefly 2 for example.
 You won't have to suck hard to get decent clouds.

-You’ll only need to clean the stem regularly with some ISO alcohol and the bowl every 15 sessions with a ISO-dipped Q-Tip…and THAT’S IT!
+You’ll only need to clean the stem regularly with some ISO alcohol and the bowl every 15 sessions with an ISO-dipped Q-Tip, and THAT’S IT!
 No deep-cleaning of any sort required with this vape.

 Temperature Control (7.5)

 With an interval-based temperature control system, the Air’s temperature control system is basically just average.
 It will be good enough for 90% of people.

 It has 5 settings, but unfortunately, the range of the settings is not that wide:

 |Arizer Air Temperature Setting||Temperature in Fahrenheit & Celsius|

 |Level 1 (Blue)||356°F / 180°C|